LucasCouto287/Auction-DAPP/README.md

 Aunction_1.txt without modifier
 Aunction_2.txt with modifier

-Someone can make an html for this would be great.
+Web integration would be future plans to attack.